What is OCIO?

 A year into the pandemic, with more and more companies facing resource constraints and tighter budgets, there’s increasingly less time to spend on activities that aren’t core to the business.
 A public electric utility, for instance, is better served focusing its time on power generation and distribution efforts than on managing employee retirement plans.
 Yet both demand stringent, around-the-clock attention.

-That’s where an OCIO provider can step in.
+That’s where an investment outsourcing provider can step in.

-How can OCIO help improve access to best-in-class money managers?
+How can investment outsourcing help improve access to best-in-class money managers?

-Another popular feature offered by leading OCIO providers is transition management.
-Organizations seeking an asset allocation policy or investment manager change can reduce unnecessary costs and risks by partnering with an OCIO provider to execute a well-planned transition management strategy.
+Another popular feature offered by leading investment outsourcing providers is transition management.
+Organizations seeking an asset allocation policy or investment manager change can reduce unnecessary costs and risks by partnering with a CIO outsourcing provider to execute a well-planned transition management strategy.
 The cost-saving benefits of this can be substantial, due to the reduction in trading costs stemming from the provider’s ability to consolidate multiple transactions.

-Volatility and funded status improvement: Can OCIO help?
+Volatility and funded status improvement: How can CIO outsourcing help?

 Another key reason many organizations cite when switching to OCIO is a desire to reduce volatility.
 This is especially important for corporate pension plans, which can face larger, unexpected contribution requirements if their plan’s funding drops below a certain level.
-Defined benefit plans under the management of a skilled OCIO provider can experience significantly less volatility of funded status movements, leading to a smoother overall experience.
+In addition, because PBGC (Pension Benefit Guaranty Corporation) premiums are determined by how well-funded a plan is, a sponsor’s rates may increase if such a drop in funded status occurs at a time when the plan is under PBGC review.
+Defined benefit plans under the management of a skilled CIO outsourcing provider can experience significantly less volatility of funded status movements, leading to a smoother overall experience.

-Best-in-class OCIO providers also offer the potential for improvements in a plan’s overall funded status—an objective which is likely to increase in scope due to the dramatic drop in discount rates since the onset of the pandemic.
+Best-in-class investment outsourcing providers also offer the potential for improvements in a plan’s overall funded status—an objective which is likely to increase in scope due to the dramatic drop in discount rates since the onset of the pandemic.

 It’s worth emphasizing that, above all else, there is no cookie-cutter approach to OCIO.
 The goals and objectives of organizations that have made the decision to outsource vary widely across the spectrum, and so too do the range of potential solutions.
-Leading OCIO providers will be able to draw on their flexibilities and utilize the proper set of tools to align their investment outsourcing services with the precise needs of each organization.
-In our opinion, the emphasis placed on customization is one of the key calling cards in a trusted OCIO partner.
+Leading outsourced CIO providers will be able to draw on their flexibilities and utilize the proper set of tools to align their investment outsourcing services with the precise needs of each organization.
+In our opinion, the emphasis placed on customization is one of the key calling cards in a trusted investment outsourcing partner.

 The bottom line